Dantewanders/NamasteWellness/README.md

-This is my capstone project for JRS Coding school
+This is my capstone project for JRS Coding Bootcamp.

 It is built with a tech stack of
 MySQL
 KNEX
 Express
 React
 Node JS
+Styling with Material UI
+App requires Auth login
 The app allows the user to log their moods, sleep, thoughts and feelings.
 It tracks consequtive days logged and allows the user to journal.